 Regular and properly done cleaning will help you reduce your allergy symptoms and keep your rooms hygienic.
 One of the mistakes which you can avoid is using too strongly scented cleaners and products on your carpets and surfaces.
 The scent will make the allergy reactions even worse.
 Here are some useful tips which you can apply to ensure resultant and effective cleaning of your home.

 Some of the symptoms which indicate allergy irritation are sneezing, congestion, itchy or watery eyes, asthma attacks, skin rashes and wheezing.
 Most of these reactions are caused by the ingredients of the cleaning products used in day to day home cleaning.
-Don’t use cleaning products which contain harsh and aggressive chemicals especially the following:
+Don’t use cleaning products which contain harsh and aggressive chemicals.

 Sodium lauryl sulphate

 Swap Your Regular Cleaning Methods With These Natural Ways To Avoid Allergy Problem

 - Most of these can be found in disinfectants, furniture polishes, mildew removers, dish soaps, laundry and dish detergents, fabric softeners, all-purpose cleaning products, glass, oven and drain cleaners.
 As a rule it is better to use home-made and green cleaning products.
 Always check the labels of the cleaning products before purchasing them.
 The ingredients which are completely safe for allergy sufferers are baking soda and vinegar.
 You can make a paste of these and use to clean almost everything.
 Don’t ever mix bleach with ammonia or vinegar.

 Use Natural Cleaning Agents Like Salt.
 Vinegar and Baking Soda